laurelherting/lmh-headspace/AWS/security.md

 * Create individual IAM users
 * Use groups to assign permissions to IAM users
 * Grant least privilege
+* Give only needed access:
+  * Principal of least privilege
 * Configure a strong password policy for your users
 * Enable MFA for privileged users
 * Use roles for applications that run on Amazon EC2 instances